CENG501-Projects/CENG501-Fall2024/DurmazYalcin/Readme.md

 - **t**: Timestamp of the event
 - **p**: Polarity of the event (1 for intensity increase, -1 for intensity decrease)

-Assume the following event stream over 3 timestamps:
+The following table shows a hypothetical event stream over 3 timestamps:

 | Pixel (x, y) | Timestamp (t) | Polarity (p) |
 |--------------|---------------|--------------|